De Sitter-Invariant Black Holes: Gravitational field equations

-\subsection{Poincar\'e-Invariant Einstein's Equation}
+\subsection{Poincar\'e-invariant Einstein's equation}

-As local transformations, diffeomorphisms must comply with the local homogeneity of spacetime.
-In the standard case of general relativity, where the Poincar\'e group governs the local kinematics, spacetime reduces locally to Minkowski.
-Since Minkowski is transitive under translations, a diffeomorphism in these spacetimes is defined as
+In standard Poincaré-invariant general relativity, all solutions to the gravitational field equation are spacetimes that reduce locally to Minkowski.
+Since Minkowski is transitive under translations, a diffeomorphism in these spacetimes is defined as a local translation,

 with $\delta^\mu_\alpha$ the Killing vectors of translations.
-From Noether's theorem, the invariance of the source Lagrangian under the diffeomorphism~\eqref{OrDiff} yields the energy-momentum conservation law:
+From Noether's theorem, the invariance of the source Lagrangian under the diffeomorphism~\eqref{OrDiff} yields the conservation law